09Kanika/Q-A-Gemini-chatbot/README.md

 ## Tools Used
-* Google Gemini Pro: Serves as the core natural language processing engine, enabling the chatbot to understand and generate responses.
+* Google Gemini Pro:Serves as the core natural language processing engine,enabling the chatbot to understand and generate responses.
-* Streamlit: Used for building the web interface of the chatbot, allowing users to interact with it in real-time and view the chat history.
+* Streamlit:Used for building the web interface of the chatbot,allowing users to interact with it in real-time and view the chat history.
 ## Contributions
 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.